-A: A pharmacist who knows all the medicines you are taking can be very important for you.
-They can quickly recognize that you have been prescribed or are taking medications that may react to each other, and can let you and your healthcare provider know there is a possible problem.
+A: A pharmacist who knows all the medications you are taking can be very important for you.
+They can quickly recognize that you have been prescribed or are taking medications that may interact with each other, and can let you and your healthcare provider know when there is a possible problem.

 Q: How can I set up a system to remind me when to take my medications?

 A: There are many good systems available.
 For example, you can put your medications in a pill box with spaces labeled for each day of the week.
-There are also different kinds of cards you can fill in and carry in your wallet.
+There are also different kinds of cards you can fill in with the names of and directions for all of your medications to carry in your wallet.
 You can even use something as simple as an egg box to put your medicines in, with spaces labeled with the days of the week.